danstafford/danstafford.github.io/docs/home.md

 >-- <cite>[Mozilla Developer Network web docs](https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API/Using_Fetch)</cite>

 ## Prerequisites
-Basic knowledge of HTML, Javascript, and Javascript Promises.
+To get the most from this tutorial, you should have some basic knowledge of the following
+- HTML
+- Javascript
+- Javascript Promises
+- JSON

 ## Step 1: Create and prepare the HTML file
 Create an HTML file called `test.html` and add the following HTML boilerplate code.
-This is the basic HTML code for a webpage with a title and header of "Massachusetts Breweries".
+This is the basic HTML code for a webpage with a `<title>` and `<h1>` header of "Massachusetts Breweries".
 ```html
 <!DOCTYPE html>
 <html lang="en">